jason89521/daxus/README.md

 });
 ```

-An accessor needs a `name` to help the model separate different accessors.
 The `fetchData` method fetches the remote data, and the `syncState` method synchronizes the fetched data with our model.
 In this case, we use `postAdapter.upsertOne` to update the post in our model, creating one if it doesn't exist.

 To use the accessor in our React app, we can utilize the `useAccessor` hook: